William P. Lawrence: Naval career

 Lawrence stood out as a varsity athlete in three sports at the Naval Academy: football, basketball, and baseball.
 During his time at the academy, he held several high-ranking midshipman offices, including commander of the Brigade of Midshipmen, president of the Class of 1951, while also graduating 8th academically out of a class of 725.
 His other major accomplishments included helping to establish the honor concept governing midshipmen's conduct.
 He graduated from the U.S. Naval Academy with a Bachelor of Science degree in electrical engineering in 1951.
 Ensign Lawrence continued on at the Naval Academy as aide to the Commandant of Midshipmen until September 1951, when he reported to flight training.

 Lawrence became a Naval Aviator in 1952.
 After completing advanced flight training, All Weather Flight School, and Jet Training, then-Lieutenant Lawrence served as an F2H Banshee pilot with VF-193 at NAS Moffett Field from March 1953 to October 1955.
 During this time, he deployed to Korea aboard the aircraft carrier USS Oriskany from March to April 1953.
 After aviation safety training with the University of Southern California (USC), he attended the U.S. Naval Test Pilot School at the Naval Air Test Center, Naval Air Station Patuxent River, Maryland, where he received the Outstanding Student Award with the Test Pilot School Class 16, and became a test pilot.
-When the National Aeronautics and Space Administration (NASA) established the manned spaceflight program, Lawrence became part of Project Mercury and made it to the final round of candidates.
+When the National Aeronautics and Space Administration (NASA) established the crewed spaceflight program, Lawrence became part of Project Mercury and made it to the final round of candidates.
 He was cut from the program only because of a bicuspid aortic valve discovered during testing, which rendered him ineligible to be an astronaut.